Koorineroki/PicKeyFinder/README.md

 In UtteranceProcess, the dictionary used to store words and weights.
 I used List instead and removed the use of foreach, which eventually saved about 200ms in word segmentation.
 Introduce Lexi2PEngine Class as an encapsulation of details when calling functions in a single thread(unfinished).
 Introduce SynonymFilter Class to match the obtained keywords with the vocabulary (unfinished).
 Updated the functionality of SynonymFilters, added a Filter method for filtering words, and made the PickWords method more concise.
+Implemented disk loading of dictionaries

 ## Plan To Do
-- Migrate "synonymDictionary" in SynonymFilter Class to file format.
 - Logger.
 - Support input commands.
 - Image Selector